Instructions regarding projected images…the parts in bold italics have been updated for 2018.

 5. Sharpen for final use (Unsharp Mask, Amount: 70%, Radius: 0.3px, Threshold: 1)

-7. Save for Web (JPEG, quality 100%, embed profile – by default it “should” try to save the file on the desktop Drive C: To change the default save folder, double click on the Export line with a file open, do not change any of the save options , unless you want to change the default parameters, click on Save and navigate to where you want to save the files, making any new folders you require and save the file – you can always go back and bin it after.
+6. Save as JPEG, quality 100%, embed profile – by default it “should” try to save the file on Drive C: To change the default save folder, double click on the Export line with a file open, do not change any of the save options , unless you want to change the default parameters, click on Save and navigate to where you want to save the files, making any new folders you require and save the file – you can always go back and bin it after.
 Remember: do NOT change the name of the file or all the files it saves will have the same name. )

 8. Close (and do not save – just so it does not write over your original)